MAPPS Strategic Plan – 2014

 - Seek amendments to increase role of geospatial data in government programs (e.g. Endangered Species Act, Clean Water Act).

-- Support budget and appropriations of government agencies that utilize private sector geospatial data.
+- Support budget and appropriations of government agencies for programs that have successful track records of utilization of the private sector geospatial firms through QBS contracting.

 - Seek a full accounting of Federal government expenditures for geospatial activities and support initiatives to bring economy and efficiency to these activities.